shanti2001/life-skills-track/TinyHabits.md

 you can hide or remove cues for a bad habit (making it invisible), associate negative consequences with the habit (making it unattractive), and increase the effort or obstacles required to perform the habit (making it difficult).

-### Question 8:
-Pick one habit that you would like to do more of?
-What are the steps that you can take to make it make the cue obvious or the habit more attractive or easy and or response satisfying?
-### Answer
-Please specify the habit you'd like to do more of, and I can provide steps to make the cue obvious, the habit more attractive, or easier.

-### Question 9:
-Pick one habit that you would like to eliminate or do less of?
-What are the steps that you can take to make it make the cue invisible or the process unattractive or hard or the response unsatisfying?
-### Answer
-Please specify the habit you'd like to eliminate or do less of, and I can provide steps to make the cue invisible, the process unattractive, or harder, or the response unsatisfying.